A startup’s guide: How to navigate business uncertainty

 Business uncertainty refers to situations in which businesses face risks that can’t be foreseen or measured.
 During these times, it may be hard for businesses to predict their performance due to unprecedented or constantly changing events.
 Changes in the political, technological, economic, and environmental landscape — such as technological advances, data breaches, natural disasters, or new business regulations — can cause business uncertainty.

-For example, 2020 was a particularly difficult year for businesses to navigate due to unexpected shifts in the economy and industries caused by COVID-19.
+For example, 2020 was a particularly difficult year for businesses to navigate due to unexpected shifts in the economy and industries as a result of COVID-19.

-Though pandemics are uncommon, businesses have always had to deal with uncertainty to some extent, especially startups.
-Startups often operate under financial uncertainty even when the economy is stable, since they’ve yet to solidify their business model.
+Businesses have always had to deal with uncertainty to some extent, especially startups.
+Startups often operate under financial uncertainty even when the economy is stable since they’ve yet to solidify their business model.
 And since the financial security of a startup depends on investors and venture capitalists, economic disruptions could limit the amount of funding they have access to.

 Business uncertainty can be categorized into four levels based on the degree of uncertainty in a given situation.